Harshak-1744/Codedamn-Front-End/HTML/JS/questions.md

 - **Use Arrays for Storing Transactions:**
     All transactions should be stored in an array.
 Each transaction can be an object with type (income or expense), description, and amount.

+## ✅ Objective-3: Build a JavaScript console application to manage event reminders.

+### Requirements:

+- **Create Event Reminders**:
+    Users should be able to create reminders for events.
+Each reminder should include the event name, the date, and the time.

+- **Store Reminders**:
+    All reminders should be stored in an array.
+Each reminder can be represented as an object with properties for eventName, date, and time.

+- **List Upcoming Events**:
+    Users should be able to view a list of all upcoming events, sorted by the closest upcoming date.

+- **Remove Past Events**:
+    The application should have functionality to automatically remove events that are past the current date and time to keep the list updated.